leonism/back2school/README.md

-# Tailwind Back2School Landing Page
+# 👋 `Back2School` Tailwind Landing Page

-This is a simple responsive layout, built on top of the Tailwind 3.
+Back2School is a simple, minimalistic and responsive layout built on top of the latest Tailwind 3 technology (be sure to check the tailwind.config.js).
 Make sure you have NodeJS running on your system, to install the dependecies for the build to function properly.

 ```bash
 npm run watch